zeka-stack/zeka-idea-plugin/intelli-ai-javadoc/README.md

 2. Go to **Settings** (Preferences on macOS) -> **Plugins**.
 3. Click on the **Marketplace** tab.
 4. Search for "AIJavadoc" in the search bar.
-5. Click **Install** next to the IntelliJ IntelliDoc Assistant Plugin.
+5. Click **Install** next to the IntelliJ IntelliAI JavaDoc Plugin.
 6. Restart IntelliJ IDEA to activate the plugin.

 ## Usage